micklarsen/4sem_fullstack_js_ts/Period 1/README.md

 };
 ```

-A good rule of thumb is to declared variables at the top!
+A good rule of thumb is to declare your variables at the top!

 ## this​ in JavaScript and how it differs from what we know from Java/.net.
 The definition of `this` in JavaScript from [W3 Schools](https://www.w3schools.com/js/js_this.asp)